sf-wdi-19-20/modules/w6_d4_2_rails_resources_continued/README.md

 * Define a controller method
 * redirect to something

-The only difference now is that we will need to use the `id` of the object being update.
+The only difference now is that we will need to use the `id` of the object being updated.

 * Make a route first
   * Make sure it specifies the `id` of the thing to be **updated**